-In March 2015, the two partners signed the final project agreements with the Egyptian Minister of Petroleum, the Egyptian General Petroleum Corporation and the Egyptian Natural Gas Holding Company.
-The overall investment for phase one is estimated to be $12bn.
+In March 2015, the two partners signed final project agreements with the Egyptian Minister of Petroleum, the Egyptian General Petroleum Corporation and the Egyptian Natural Gas Holding Company.
+The overall investment for phase one was $12bn.

-Construction of the project started in February 2017 and production from the first two fields Taurus and Libra commenced in May 2017.
+Construction of the first phase started in February 2017 and production from the Taurus and Libra fields commenced in May 2017.
 First gas was delivered to the national grid ahead of schedule in March 2017.

 WND reserves and production

-BP and RWE DEA will develop five trillion cubic feet (tcf) of gas and 55 million barrels (mmbbl) of condensate reserves from phase one of the WND project.
-The existing undeveloped fields and future exploration activities are expected to further boost the production from WND by an additional 5tcf to 7tcf.
+BP and DEA will develop five trillion cubic feet (tcf) of gas and 55 million barrels (mmbbl) of condensate reserves from three phases of the WND project.
+The new fields and future exploration activities are expected to further boost production from WND by an additional five tcf to seven tcf.

 West Nile Delta (WND) project development plan

-The Taurus and Libra fields are connected to existing Burullus facilities operated by Burullus Gas (BG), whereas the Giza and Fayoum fields will be tied back to the existing Rosetta plant onshore, which will be modified to accommodate additional production.
+The Taurus and Libra fields are connected to existing Burullus facilities operated by Burullus Gas (BG), whereas the Giza and Fayoum fields are tied back to the existing Rosetta plant onshore, which is modified to accommodate additional production.
 The Raven field will be connected to a new onshore plant adjacent to the existing Rosetta plant.

-BP and RWE DEA signed an agreement with BG Egypt in March 2015, under which the operational rights of the onshore facilities at Rosetta will be transferred to the former two companies starting from mid-2016.
+BP and DEA signed an agreement with BG Egypt in March 2015, under which the operational rights of the onshore facilities at Rosetta was transferred to the former two companies starting from mid-2016.

 West Nile Delta fields discovery

 The Taurus, Libra and Fayoum fields were discovered in 2000 and 2001.
-The Ruby discovery was made in 2002 by drilling the Ruby-1X well.
-The field was further appraised in October 2013 and February 2009.
+The Ruby discovery was made in 2002 by drilling the Ruby-1X well and was further appraised in October 2013 and February 2009.